 For people with the most serious problems, such as severe mental illness or substance addictions, homelessness can be a long-term, even chronic, way of life.
 A recent estimate suggests about one-quarter of all people experiencing homelessness can be defined as chronically homeless.

 To end homelessness, we need to create a society where everyone has access to affordable housing.
 Securing housing, particularly permanent supportive housing for people with a history of chronic homelessness, provides a stable base from which individuals and families can address other issues that have contributed to and been intensified by homelessness.

 How Many People Are Homeless In Illinois?

 People at risk of homelessness include people in renter households who are poor and have a severe housing cost burden.
-In 2016, there were 282,641 people in this situation.
+In 2016, there were 282,641 households in this situation.

-Schools come into contact with students experiencing homelessness; based on federal data, during the 2016-2017 school year there were 52,626 students enrolled in Illinois’ public schools living in unstable housing.
+Schools come into contact with students experiencing homelessness; based on federal data, during the 2016-2017 school year there were 52,626 students enrolled in Illinois’ public schools living with their families in unstable housing.